 Scholarships and Financial Aid

-In support of academic excellence, both The University of Akron and the College of Business Administration (CBA) offer a wide variety of scholarships to help students in their educational pursuits.
+In support of academic excellence, both The University of Akron and the College of Business (CoB) offer a wide variety of scholarships to help students in their educational pursuits.
 These scholarships are provided by corporations, foundations, professional organizations, faculty, alumni and other individuals.

-The University of Akron offers scholarships specifically for CBA majors, as well as other, general scholarships.
+The University of Akron offers scholarships specifically for CoB majors, as well as other, general scholarships.
 Learn about available awards.

 For information about the many sources of financial aid and work-study opportunities available to all UA students, go to the Office of Student Financial Aid.